Prompt Rules

 Flag the request as blocked.

-• AIDR API response
+AIDR API response

 The top-level blocked property is set to true.

-This signals to the collector to stop processing the request.
+The collector should stop processing the request.

 Browser (input only), Gateway, and Agentic collectors automatically enforce the blocking action.

-• AIDR logs
+AIDR logs

 The status field is set to blocked.
-The blocking action is also reflected in the log Summary and Findings fields.

 Block all except